improvingjef/recurring_events/README.md

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)
 [![Build Status](https://travis-ci.org/pbogut/recurring_events.svg?branch=master)](https://travis-ci.org/pbogut/recurring_events)

-# RecurringEvents
+# Recur

-*RecurringEvents* is an Elixir library providing recurring events support (duh!).
+*Recur* is an Elixir library providing recurring events support (duh!).
 I forked it from pbogut to experiment a bit.
 If I come up with anything good, I'll probably submit a PR, so I would start with the [original](https://github.com/pbogut/recurring_events).